Sarthakx67/RoboShop-Documentation/README.md

 │   └── gifs/
 │       └── roboshop-demo.gif
 ├── MANUAL_DEPLOYMENT.md        <-- You Are Here
-├── automated-deployment/       <-- (Optional Future Section)
-│   ├── ansible-playbooks/
-│   └── terraform-manifests/
 └── README.md
 ```

 ## 6. How To Use This Documentation

-This project contains highly detailed deployment documentation.
-The best place to start is with the manual deployment guide.
+This project contains a highly detailed deployment runbook.
+The best place to start is with the complete manual deployment guide.

 ➡️ **[View the Complete Manual Deployment Guide](./MANUAL_DEPLOYMENT.md)**

-This guide contains the step-by-step commands and configurations for every single service, from the network setup to the final application verification.
+This guide contains the step-by-step commands, configurations, and troubleshooting steps for every single service, from the network setup to the final application verification.

 ## 7. What I Learned